philipturner/molecular-renderer/Documentation/HDL.md

 Translates the origin by a vector relative to the current origin.
 The origin will reset when you exit the current scope. `Origin` may not be called before the bounds are initialized on a `Lattice`.

+> TODO: Document how this operation also exists inside `Affine`.

 ```swift
 Plane { SIMD3<Float> }
 ```